C220174/Test_Terraform/README.md

-This is to learn basic terraform from free code camp
+This is to learn basic terraform from free code camp by making a dev envrionment using linux vm